 Due to the shear amount of camera and lens variables that are available to photographers and filmmakers these days, it's impossible for us to test or know for certain each and every lens combination that may or may not work optimally.
 Therefore for optimal results we recommend using 50mm or tighter focal lengths lenses with apertures in the f0.95 to f2.8 range.

-This is not to say that other lenses will not work - some will, some won't, but that's most of the fun; experimenting with these filters!
+This is not to say that other lenses will not work - some will, some won't, but that's also what makes this all so much fun; experimenting!

 HAVE FUN & SHOW US YOUR RESULTS!